pagekit/docs/developer-basics/response.md

 ```

 ## JSON
-There are two ways to return a JSON Response from the controller:
+There are two ways to return a JSON response from the controller:

-If the action either returns an array or an object that implements `\JsonSerializable`.
-A `JsonResponse` will automatically be generated.
+If the action either returns an array or an object that implements `\JsonSerializable`, a `JsonResponse` will be generated automatically.

 ```php
 public function jsonAction()